 You can create your own package from scratch or use one of our pre-defined templates.
 Templates are packages that capture all of the important information from a particular source and pushing the data into the determined destination.

 To create package from template, create a new package and select the desired template from 'Templates' dropdown.
 Follow the instructions specified on the package notes for changing variables values or adjusting the template to your needs.

 - In the dataflow UI, select ‘+ Add Component’ and choose which data source you would like to pull data from.

 - After choosing your source component, click in the middle of the striped rectangle and configure this component (4).

 - Click on ‘+ New’ and select the connection type.
-NOTE: if your source isn’t listed in the connections list, you can use the REST API component to connect to most SaaS applications and other data stores that support REST API, and you may probably find a template to help you speed the process.
+NOTE: If your source isn’t listed in the connections list, you can use the REST API component to connect to most SaaS applications and other data stores that support REST API, and you will likely find a template to help you speed up the process.

 - On the selected connection form, add the required details.
 Note that for part of the connection types, you should allow Xplenty access to the service or data repository before creating the connection.
 This may require setting up firewall rules, starting SSH tunnels or creating users with minimum required permissions.
 Read more about allowing Xplenty access to your data repositories here.